Neil Sang: Licensed agent

 At 26 he became the youngest FIFA-licensed football agent in the world at the time when he acquired his licence in 1999.
 Clients include Danny Cadamarteri, Geremi, Kevin McLeod, Richie Partridge, Lee Trundle and Mark Wilson.

 In 1999, he set up a company, Sportstar Promotions, based in Speke, which he is managing director of.

 In 2005, Sang negotiated what was believed to be the first image rights deal outside the Premier League, when Lee Trundle signed an agreement with Swansea City, then of Football League One.

 Radio pundit

-Sang offered his views on football and transfer dealings on Terrace Talk which was a weekly Saturday afternoon radio show hosted by Phil Cooper, Liverpool legend Ian St John and former Everton legend Ian Snodin.
+Sang offered his views on football and transfer dealings on Terrace Talk which was a weekly Saturday afternoon radio show hosted by Phil Cooper or Toby Gilles, Liverpool legend Ian St John and former Everton defender Ian Snodin.
 The show aired on Liverpool's Radio City 96.7 FM.

 He also has his own show in conjunction with Bury FC player, Ryan Lowe.